jjeffchung/Swift-/README.md

 - An RPS game which lets the user play against the computer while keeping track of the Game's History with the user's Win and Loses.

+6) Photo Album App

+- A Photo Album app which I did while following an online tutorial and then added some additional features and edits on my own.
+The app needs the user's permission to access the Photo Library to display the on-device's images.
+The user can swipe up or down to go through the pictures and to double tap with two fingers to zoom in and out.